christo/vpl/README.md

 and user relief from the difficulties assumed to be inherent in the textual form is near-universally promised as the primary VPL project success condition.

-Consequently the term "Visual Programming Language" simultaneously alienates the target userbase while speaking to the group least likely to want it.
+Consequently the term "Visual Programming Language" simultaneously alienates the target user base while speaking to the group least likely to want it.

-Alternative terms like __nocode__ and __locode__ suffer from the same problem: likewise defining themselves by what they are not; a contrast to coding (programming).
+Alternative terms like __no-code__ and __low-code__ suffer from the same problem: likewise defining themselves by what they are not; a contrast to coding (programming).
 This strategy of identity denial does not appear to be convincing to either target users who claim they can't code or career programmers who prefer text.